davidlind/mailjet-cli/README.md

 That gives you a `mailjet-cli` binary that you can run.

 # Usage

+mailjet-cli only sends pure text, I've not implemented sending of html since I don't need it myself at this moment.

 `$ MAILJET_APIKEY=mykey MAILJET_SECRET=mysecret ./mailjet-cli send --from me@mydomain.com --to someone@else.com
 --subject "mailjet-cli!" --text "testing the mailjet-cli" `